Ishwa IVF

 1. Embryo Development

-Embryos are developed in the lab up to Day 3 or Day 5 (blastocyst stage).
+First, specialists grow embryos in the lab until Day 3 or Day 5 (blastocyst stage).

 2. LAH Procedure

-Using a microlaser under a high-resolution microscope, a tiny hole or thinning is made in the zona pellucida.
+Next, embryologists use a microlaser under a high-resolution microscope to create a small thinning in the zona pellucida.

 3. Embryo Transfer

-The treated embryo is transferred to the uterus for natural implantation.
+Then, doctors transfer the treated embryo into the uterus for natural implantation.

 4. Follow-up and Support

-Our team continues monitoring with early pregnancy support and care.
+Finally, the team monitors early pregnancy and provides complete fertility support and care.

 Frequently Asked Questions (FAQs)